oldt-ech/qe-launcher/README.md

     * You can have as many lines in the file as you want, they will be executed in the order of the number at the beginning
     * The `os->` tag runs a general command prompt command
     * The `quake->` tag launches a Quake multiplayer match with the specified paremeters
+    * The `setMaxPlayers->` tag sets the max number of players that can join.
+By default this will max the slider in the menu
     * Stuff between `->` and `=` characters is just a description (it shouldn't contain `os->` or `quake->`)
     * The `#` characters are comments
 	* To make sure your commands run in order, make sure to use the XXXX number format: 0001 for first, 0002 for second ...
 0100 for 100th